indieSoftware/Navigator/README.md

 * Simple and easy navigation linking and presentation of views.
 * Coordination patterns with well-defined separation of concerns.
+* Extensive support for modular applications including cross-module navigation and views.
 * True deep linking and internal application navigation via navigation send.
 * Easily returning to a specific spot in the navigation tree via navigation checkpoints.
 * Returning callback values via navigation checkpoints.